ersps25/Roku-CheckNetworkStatus/README.md

-# roku-channels
+# Roku-CheckNetworkStatus
-A public repository 'roku-channels' contains, roku channels for developers to learn and grow their roku/brightscript development skills.
+A public repository 'Roku-CheckNetworkStatus' implements listening the Network Status in Roku Channels.